octoenergy/public-conventions/python.md

     ...
 ```

-Let the calling code decide if how to handle the situation where the action has
+Let the calling code decide how to handle cases where the action has
-already happened or it pre-conditions aren't met.
+already happened or the pre-conditions aren't met.
+The calling code is the one
+to decide if doing nothing is the right action.

-This does mean using lots of custom exception classes - but that is ok.
+This does mean using lots of custom exception classes (which some people are
+afraid of) - but that is ok.

 ## <a name="docstrings">Docstrings vs. comments</a>

 There is a difference:

-* *Docstrings* are written between triple quotes within the function/class block.
+* **Docstrings** are written between triple quotes within the function/class block.
 They explain
    what the function does and are written for people who might want to _use_ that
    function/class but are not interested in the implementation details.

-* In contrast, *comments* are written as `# blah blah blah` and are written for
+* In contrast, **comments** are written as `# blah blah blah` and are written for
-  people who want to _change_ or _extend_ the implementation.
+  people who want to understand the implementation so they can _change_ or _extend_ it.

 It sometimes makes sense to use both next to each other, eg: